 Any type of wood pellet that has been kiln dried is safe for use as cat litter.
 This includes a variety of woods, like pine, cedar, and oak.
 Pellets made for a variety of purposes may also be used, like wood stove fuel and equine bedding pellets.
-Paper and Breeze pellets are also cat-safe alternatives.
+Paper, tofu, hemp, and Tidy Cats Breeze pellets are also cat-safe alternatives.

 Are hardwood or softwood pellets best for cat litter?